kbase/sample_service_validator_config/docs/build-and-deploy.md

 One set is composed of yaml files in a proprietary format:

 - `metadata_validation.yml` - field definitions
+- `ontology_validators.yml` - ontology term field definitions extracted and transformed
 - `templates/sesar_template.yml` - upload template for SESAR samples
 - `templates/enigma_template.yml` - upload template for ENIGMA samples

 These files are used by the [Sample Service](https://github.com/kbase/sample_service) and [Sample Uploader](https://github.com/kbaseapps/sample_uploader).
 The Sample Service uses `metadata_validation.yml` to validate individual sample fields.
-The Sample Uploader uses `metadata_validation.yml` to validate sample fields, and the templates to validate sample sets of type SESAR or ENIGMA.
+The Sample Uploader uses `metadata_validation.yml` to validate sample fields, `ontology_validators.yml` to validate ontology sample fields, and the templates to validate sample sets of type SESAR or ENIGMA.

 Until those services are updated to use the new config distribution scheme (described below), they are also generated in their "legacy" location, which is conducted by the individual developer locally, and included directly as part of the repo.